 About Center for Learning Health System Sciences

-To create and foster rapid, iterative learning within Minnesota's healthcare systems where evidence informs practice and practice leveraging resultant data generates new knowledge.
+To foster fast, continuous learning within Minnesota’s healthcare systems where evidence informs practice and data from practice generates new knowledge.

 What is a Learning Health System?

 A Learning Health System (LHS) is a cycle between research and healthcare practice.
 Research findings are used to improve clinical practices which then generate data that can be used for more research.

 The Institute of Medicine (National Academy of Medicine) describes a Learning Health System as:

 “A system in which science, informatics, incentives, and culture are aligned for continuous improvement and innovation, with best practices seamlessly embedded in the care process, patients and families as active participants in all elements, and new knowledge is captured as an integral by-product of the care experience.”

 Learning Health Systems are critical to improving patient care and reducing the time it takes for research findings to make it into healthcare practice.

 Building a Learning Health System involves identifying a challenge in healthcare delivery, gathering evidence on the challenge, implementing a change, and evaluating that change by collecting data on its impact.